Everyone must stay at home to help stop the spread of coronavirus.

 Smear results take about 3 weeks to come back and if there is a problem we will write to you .
 Again the health authority may also write to you and again we hope this duplication of effort will help reduce any possible errors.
 The health authority will also tell you when the smear is normal.
 If the smear is normal we do not normally write to you.
 There are many reasons why a smear result may be abnormal.
 Do not jump to conclusions !

-If you do not wish to have a cervical smear for medical legal reasons we will ask you to come in and see the doctor and nurse and sign a form to say you don’t want a smear.
+If you do not wish to have a cervical smear. please let the doctor or nurses know and we will document this in your records.
 Even if you don’t want a smear we are obliged to continue you to invite you for a smear.

 In order to balance the demand in appointments, we are streamlining the way we manage our travel appointments.